AimanShykh/BUILDABLES_FELLOWSHIP_WEEK1/README.md

-**AI Text Summarizer**
+***AI Text Summarizer***

-Project Overview
+*Project Overview*

-This project is an AI-powered text summarization app that helps users condense long articles, documents, or reports into concise and easy-to-read summaries.
+This project is an AI text summarization app that helps users summarize long articles, documents, or reports into concise and easy-to-read summaries.

-Problem Statement
+*Problem Statement*

 Reading lengthy text takes time and effort, especially for students, researchers, and professionals.
-Manually summarizing is often slow and inefficient.
+Manually summarizing is also slow and inefficient.

-Solution
+*Solution*

-This app uses Natural Language Processing (NLP) models to automatically generate summaries, saving users time and improving productiviFeatures
+This app uses  models to automatically generate summaries, saving users time and improving productivity

+*Features*

 Upload .txt or .pdf files for summarization